 - Click Save.
 Your video URL will show up in the bottom left hand corner.

-- Head to your video manager on your YouTube Studio beta dashboard.
+- Head to your video manager on your YouTube Studio dashboard.
 Once the video is done processing, it’ll show up in your videos list under Upload.

 - One-click Ad Insertion: Quickly insert a mid-roll ad into your stream.